 We have currently added chapters on general customs, table manners and bathing and shall continue to expand this section.
 Feel free to comment on this page on the Japan Forum or in the comments box below.

-Table mannersChopsticks: while most restaurants in Japan do offer Western-style cutlery, you might encounter situations, where you have no choice but to use chopsticks (箸 hashi or お手元 otemoto).
-The pointed ends of the chopsticks are often placed on chopstick rests (箸置き hashioki), where you place them back when interrupting your meal.
+Table mannersChopsticks: while most restaurants in Japan do offer Western-style cutlery, you might encounter situations where you have no choice but to use chopsticks (箸 hashi or お手元 otemoto).
+The pointed ends of the chopsticks are often placed on chopstick rests (箸置き hashioki), where place them back when interrupting your meal.
 Chopsticks are never to be stuck into food vertically or crossed on the table, as this is only done when food is offered to the dead.
 When handling food from a dish shared with others, many Japanese turn their chopsticks to hand out portions, which – according to some – is not considered proper etiquette.
 It is best to use a new set of chopsticks for that purpose.
-Needless to mention, you should never use your chopsticks to point at people or objects.
+Needless to say, you should never use your chopsticks to point at people or objects.
 Whether disposable chopsticks (割箸 waribashi) made of splittable wood should be placed back into their paper wrappers after a formal meal remains a controversial issue.

-Please see our special feature on Japanese chopstick manners.
+Please seuniquepecial feature on Japanese chopstick manners.

-Read more on Japanese food and drinks.
+Read more on Japanese cuisine and beverages.

 - Bathing habits: the Japanese are pretty passionate about taking baths (風呂 furo or polite お風呂 ofuro).
 Despite the introduction of Western-style bathrooms equipped with showers, it is still customary for a Japanese family to take a bath at night in winter and on sultry summer nights.
 Bathing is not only a matter of bodily hygiene but physical and mental repose.